imixs/imixs-cloud/README.md

 You can find a detailed description how to install and setup traefik in the [section ingress](./doc/INGRESS.md)

+## Storage Volumes

-## Helm
+## Monitoring

-Helm is a tool which helps you manage Kubernetes applications by so called Helm Charts.
-Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

-To install helm run

-	$ ./scripts/get_helm.sh

-# How to Montior

 _Imixs-Cloud_ also provides also a monitoring feature which allows you to monitor your docker-swarm.

 <img src="./doc/images/grafana.png" />

 The monitoring is based on [Prometheus](https://prometheus.io/) which is an open-source systems monitoring and alerting toolkit.
-You can use this monitoring service not only to montor your docker-swarm network but also to monitor specific application data.
+You can use this monitoring service not only to montor your kubernetes cluster but also to monitor specific application data.
 Read more about the monitoring feature [here](doc/MONITORING.md).

 # Contribute